gabriel-p-artcls/17-04_mc-catalog/README.md

 * `mc_cat_analysis.py`

   Script that Produces the main figures by comparing parameters with each other (KDE maps), with literature values (1:1 plots) and distributed in space (RA vs DEC plots.)

   Functions are stored in the `functions/` folder.

 ### `1st_run/`

+First batch of data obtained using the following parameters:

+  - Semi mode.
+  - Center found with 100px search area.
+  - Auto radius.
+  - Field regions: 10.
+  - Decontamination algorithm: auto.
+  - Reduced membership: Bayesian blocks binning
+  - Restricted range in extinction: MCEV max + 0.1.
+  - Restricted distance modulus:  SMC, [18.8, 19.201, 0.05] ;
+    LMC, [18.3, 18.701, 0.05].
+  - Best fit: Dolphin + Knuth binning.

 ### `2nd_run/`

+Second batch of data for 83 clusters (60 LMC, 23 SMC) from the 1st run, marked to be re-processed.
+The data was obtained using the following
+parameters:

+  - Center, radius, number of field regions, max E(B-V) and binning of red_memb and best_fit, as described in `README.dat`.

+The following clusters were left un-processed:

+  - NGC1917, SL579, SL588, LW54, NGC419, SL244

 ### `3rd_run/`

+  Third batch of data obtained using the following parameters:

+  - Semi mode with center and radius fixed for several clusters.
+  - Number of field regions set individually for some clusters.
+  - Restricted range in extinction: MCEV max for all clusters.
+  - Restricted distance modulus:  SMC, [18.86, 19.061, 0.02] ;
+    LMC, [18.4, 18.601, 0.02].

 ### `extinction_MCEV/`